HuaMick/20250526_Reejig/docs/design.md

 - I've successfully extracted the occupations data using the API.
 I'll need to update schema and refactor the load pipeline.
 Once I've established I can successfully load I'll create the other functions to extract the other datasets via the API.

+- I've successfully extracted all the datasets via the api, however have noticed that the api only returns 20 records per a page.
+Doesn't make sense to make so many api calls to populate the dataset when we have a large number of the records via the text files.
+Seems like the API supports filtering (to be tested) which would allow us to design the app as a middleware, but the requirements seem to imply we want to store the data.
+I'll have the api supplement any missing data

+- I've realised the API filtering doesn't support a not in list of ids.
+Theres a datestamp, but the extracts I loaded dont have a datestamp.
+To meet the requirement if a pipeline that uses the API, will need to design a pull pipeline rather then a push, that gets the data ifs not already available.
+For these requirements I think this architecture makes more sense them spaming the API to try and load hundreds of records.

 ## Project Plan

 ### 1. Project Setup